MongoDB

 * **Username**: `<cloudthinker_user>`

-* **Password:** `<secure-password>` (Generate a secure password)
+* **Password**: generate a secure password

 </Step>

-<Step title="Configure Network Access">
+<Step title="Configure network access">

-* Click **+ Add IP Address**.
+* Click **IP Access List** → **+ Add IP Address**

-* Click **Confirm**.
+* Click **Confirm**

 </Step>

-Navigate to the **Databases** tab (under Deployment), click **Connect** on your cluster, and choose **Drivers**:
+Navigate to the **Databases** tab (under **Deployment**), click **Connect** on your cluster, and choose **Drivers**.

-Atlas provides a string that looks like this:
+Atlas provides a string in this format:

 ```